Spring Cleaning Checklist: Room-by-Room Guide for Calgary Homes

 What’s the difference between spring cleaning and a regular clean?

 A regular clean maintains surfaces: vacuuming, wiping counters, scrubbing bathrooms.
 Spring cleaning goes deeper: inside appliances, behind furniture, window tracks, baseboards, closet interiors, vent covers, and annual maintenance tasks like dryer vent cleaning and grout scrubbing.
-It resets your home after winter.
-If you’d like to see what a professional version looks like, our First Time Clean covers the deep-clean portion of this list.
+It gives your home a thorough catch-up after winter.
+If you’d like to see what a professional version looks like, our First Time Clean does the thorough surface-and-detail work — baseboards vacuumed, under and behind furniture, window tracks and sills, door frames wiped — while inside-appliance, inside-cabinet, wall, and interior-window-glass work stays available as optional paid add-ons.

-Spring cleaning is a lot of work — especially in a city that puts your home through 7 months of heating, hard water, and road salt.
-If you’d rather hand off the deep clean and spend your spring doing something else, you can get an instant quote online or call us at 587-325-8281.
+Spring cleaning is a lot of work, especially in a city that puts your home through 7 months of heating, hard water, and road salt.
+If you’d rather hand off the seasonal clean and spend your spring doing something else, you can get an instant quote online or call us at 587-325-8281.
 We’ll handle the cleaning.
 You handle the patio furniture.